rapprl/rapprl.github.io/_pages/research.md

  mention the deep awe and joy that the natural order of things brings to the true scientist." -- Lise Meitner

+If you're visiting my website, you've likely heard of particle physics at some point in your life.
+I am fascinated by the hands-down _weirdest_ particle around: the neutrino!

 I work with the [COHERENT](https://sites.duke.edu/coherent/) collaboration and study coherent elastic neutrino-nucleus scattering (CEvNS), a process by which an incoming neutrino hits a target nucleus